 - Darkened areas of skin, especially around the neck or armpits

 The symptoms of type 2 diabetes can seem like other health conditions.
 Make sure your child sees their healthcare provider for a diagnosis.

 How is type 2 diabetes diagnosed in a child?

 Children at higher risk of type 2 diabetes should be screened.
-Screening may include tests such as:
+Screening may include tests, such as:

 - Fasting plasma glucose.
 The blood is tested after at least 8 hours of not eating.

 - Oral glucose tolerance test.
 This test is done by measuring blood glucose levels 2 hours after drinking a glucose drink.
 If this test is used for screening, be sure your child has at least 5.25 ounces (150 grams) of carbohydrates per day for 3 days before the test.

 Other urine and blood tests may be done to see if your child has type 2 diabetes.